dtcenter/MET/docs/Users_Guide/reformat_point.rst

 		version    = "VN.N";

 The configuration options listed above are common to many MET tools and are described in :numref:`config_options`.
+The use of temporary files in PB2NC is described in :numref:`Contributor's Guide Section %s <tmp_files_pb2nc>`.

 _____________________